heiseish/NUS-bot-Orbital/README.md

 Update 2: Bot is online with an online mongodb database.
           Requests about modules: classes, exam, description, cors history, lectures are handled.
+          Requests about location inside and outside NUS are handled.
           Requests about professors' details and emails are handled.
           Reminder for CORS bidding is integrated.